RPG-7: Description

-The launcher is reloadable and based around a steel tube, 40 mm in diameter, 950 mm long, and weighing 7 kg.
+The launcher is reloadable and based on a steel tube, 40 mm in diameter, 950 mm long, and weighing 7 kg.
 The middle of the tube is wood wrapped to protect the user from heat and the end is flared.
 Sighting is usually optical with a back-up iron sight, and passive infrared and night sights are also available.
 The launchers designated RPG-7N1 and RPG-7DN1 can thus mount the multi-purpose night vision scope 1PN51 and the launchers designated RPG-7N2 and RPG-7DN2 can mount the multi-purpose night vision scope 1PN58.

 As with similar weapons, the grenade protrudes from the launch tubes.
 It is 40-105 mm in diameter and weighs between 2 kg and 4.5 kg.
 It is launched by a gunpowder booster charge, giving it an initial speed of 115 m/s, and creating a cloud of light grey-blue smoke that can give away the position of the shooter.
 The rocket motor (Note: no rocket motors in OG-7V) ignites after 10 m and sustains flight out to 500 m at a maximum velocity of 295 m/s.
 The grenade is stabilized by two sets of fins that deploy in-flight: one large set on the stabilizer pipe to maintain direction and a smaller rear set to induce rotation.
 The grenade can fly up to 1100 m; the fuze sets the maximum range, usually 920 m.